pdbartsch/pack91orcutt/web/content/posts/summer-activities.md

 [**National Summertime Pack Award:**](https://www.scouting.org/awards/awards-central/national-summertime/) **Scouts** who participate in three summertime pack events (one each in June, July, and August) are eligible to receive the [National Summertime Award pin!](https://meritbadge.org/wiki/index.php/National_Summertime_Award).  **Dens** with an average attendance of at least half their members at the three summer pack events are eligible for a colorful den participation ribbon.

 ## ~~1.
 Orcutt Hill Hike - Sunday, June 24th at 2pm:~~ COMPLETED
 Family Hike.
 Moderate 2.25 mile loop.
 We'll be learning to identify some of the more common native plants along the way.

 **Update:** Attendance was good and the kids had fun.
 Thanks to all who joined us!
 **We had 32 people on the hike** (18 children & 14 adults)!

-## 2. Rocket Building and Launching - Sunday, July 22nd at 2pm:
+## ~~2.
+Rocket Building and Launching - Sunday, July 22nd at 2pm:~~ COMPLETED
 Materials provided.
 Another chance to build your own air powered rocket.
 These things fly about 200 feet!
 Bring a friend!

-#### When:
-Sunday, July 22nd at 2:00pm

-#### Where:
-Cobblestone Open Space (off of Stillwell, south of Clark)
-{{< google-maps height="300" location="34.85944,-120.40181">}}
+**Update:** Phew!
+We made a lot of rockets!
+Thanks to all who joined us!
+**We had over 25 kids at this one**

 ## 3. Los Flores Ranch Hike - Sunday, August 26th at 2pm: